Recruiting for Your Waiting Children

 All CAS adoption professionals that have signed up for an AdoptOntario Professional account can search resource families in the system on any criteria available.
 If they find a potential match for a resource family, they can simply reach out to family or contact the family’s adoption professional.

-More details on how to search resource families in our database are on page 26 of the AdoptOntario Professional Recruitment Handbook.
+More details on how to search resource families in our database is in the AdoptOntario Professional Recruitment Handbook.

 3. Host a child profile night